pblack/docs/content/setting-up-a-site/data-files.md

 The above data files will end up under the **Chunks** section in your CMS.

 <img src="/docs/forestryio/images/docs-chunk-org.png" class="large center">
-Content that should editing and isn't associated with any particular page belongs here.
+Content that needs editing and isn't associated with any particular page belongs here.

 ![](/docs/forestryio/images/editing-chunks-in-forestry-ui.png)